 Culler-Vogtmann Outer Space.
 I am also heavily involved in looking at automorphisms of right-angled Artin groups and the space of convex real projective structures on a surface.

 I spent three years living in Europe (Barcelona, Spain;

 Bielefeld, Germany).
 During these years I developed interests in new subjects such as dynamical systems and ergodic theory, symbolic dynamics and substitution systems, tiling theory, CAT(0) cube complexes, mapping class groups, Teichmuller theory, right-angled Artin groups, hyperbolic geometry, and Bass-Serre theory.

-I am currently teaching Math 3A (Calculus I) at UCSB.
+In Spring 2018 I am teaching Math 108A (Advanced Linear Algebra I) at UCSB.
 My passion for research is heavily rivaled by my passion for teaching.
 My students are one of the greatest joys in my life.